research programme

 • and residual structures remain explicitly tracked.

-The present paper establishes the conceptual and operational architecture only.
+The present paper establishes the conceptual, operational, and governance architecture of the programme.

 • admissibility spaces,